 - The transaction version number MUST be greater than or equal to 1. - The fOverwintered flag MUST NOT be set in the protocol version described by this document. - \cdot The encoded size of the transaction MUST be less than or equal to 100000 bytes. - If version = 1 or nJoinSplit = 0, then both tx_in_count and tx_out_count MUST be nonzero. - A transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs (i.e. tx_out_count MUST be 0).
 Inputs from coinbase transactions include Founders' Reward outputs. - If version ≥ 2 and nJoinSplit > 0, then: - joinSplitPubKey MUST be a valid encoding (see § 5.4.5 'Ed25519' on p.
 33) of an Ed25519 validating key. - joinSplitSig MUST represent a valid signature under joinSplitPubKey of dataToBeSigned, as defined in §4.8 'Non-malleability' on p.
-23. - The total amount of transparent outputs from a coinbase transaction, MUST NOT be greater than the amount of miner subsidy plus the total amount of transaction fees paid by transactions in this block. - A coinbase transaction MUST NOT have any JoinSplit descriptions. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
+23. - The total amount of transparent outputs from a coinbase transaction, MUST NOT be greater than the amount of miner subsidy plus the total amount of transaction fees paid by transactions in this block. - · A coinbase transaction MUST NOT have any JoinSplit descriptions. - A coinbase transaction for a block at block height greater than 0 MUST have a script that, as its first item, encodes the block height as follows.
+Let heightBytes be the signed little-endian representation of the number, using the minimum number of bytes such that the most significant byte is < 0x80.
+Then the encoding is the length of heightBytes encoded as one byte, followed by heightBytes itself.
+This matches the encoding used by Bitcoin in the implementation of [BIP-34] (but the description here is to be considered normative). - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
 Note that transparent outputs of coinbase transactions include Founders' Reward outputs. - A transaction MUST NOT spend an output of the genesis block coinbase transaction.
-(There is one such zero-valued output, on each of Testnet and Mainnet.) - TODO: Other rules inherited from Bitcoin.
+(There is one such zero-valued output, on each of Testnet and Mainnet.) - · TODO: Other rules inherited from Bitcoin.